Ethics Certified Spotlight: Sarae Perez

 Sarae is the Supervisor of National Sales at New York Interconnect.
 She is in charge of overseeing the daily operations of the sales department while managing a team of Account Managers.
 Her team is also responsible for managing and optimizing political budgets.

-How has IAE's certifications impacted you, your career, and your approach to ethical advertising?
+How have IAE's certifications impacted you, your career, and your approach to ethical advertising?

 As a 24-year-old early in my career, the IAE certifications have given me a significant advantage by strengthening my qualifications and credibility at a young age.
 Once I graduated with my Bachelors, I started my career at New York Interconnect as an account manager.
 However, I went into the advertising industry with little to no knowledge of the landscape as I majored in Social Sciences and History.
 These majors equipped me with the necessary skills for the job, but the certification allowed me to understand how to apply those skills to the specific role.
 Almost two years ago, I took the IAE Executive certification course to help fill in some of those gaps.